hmrc/income-tax-mtd-changelog/README.md

 ### 12 May 2026

 #### Self Employment Business API
-Existing version 7.0 updated in Production with the following changes:
+Existing version 7.0 updated in Sandbox and Production with the following changes:

-##### changed
+##### Changed

-HIP Migration

-API#1803 - Get Self-Employment Annual Period was migrated to the Integration Hub Platform (HIP).
+Create and Amend Self-Employment Annual Submission:

+* Deprecate optional field `adjustments.overlapReliefUsed` from the request body for tax years 2024-25 onwards
+* Add a new error `RULE_OVERLAP_RELIEF_USED_NOT_ALLOWED` for tax years 2024-25 onwards

+Retrieve a Self-Employment Annual Submission:

-* `overlapReliefUsed` optional field removed from the response body for tax years 2024-25 onwards.
+* Deprecate optional field `adjustments.overlapReliefUsed` from the response body for tax years 2024-25 onwards
-* Added HIP url for TY 23-24 onwards.

-API#1802 - Creates/Amends Self-Employment Annual Submission Period as migrated to the Integration Hub Platform (HIP).

-`overlapReliefUsed` was deprecated and added new RULE_OVERLAP_RELIEF_USED_NOT_ALLOWED error for deprecation

-Renamed error code `INVALID_INCOME_SOURCE_ID` → `INVALID_INCOMESOURCE_ID`

 ---